Skip to main content

 Why User Agent Strings Are So Messy

-Every modern browser's user agent string contains "Mozilla/5.0", even Chrome, even Safari, even Edge.
+Current browser user agent strings contain "Mozilla/5.0", even Chrome, even Safari, even Edge.
 This is a legacy of the 1990s browser wars.
-When Netscape Navigator was dominant, websites checked for "Mozilla" to serve advanced features.
+When Netscape Navigator was dominant, websites checked for "Mozilla" to serve feature-rich pages.
 Every browser since has included "Mozilla" in its UA string to avoid being served a degraded experience.

 The result is absurd strings like Chrome's: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/124.0.0.0 Safari/537.36.
 It claims to be Mozilla, uses WebKit, is "like Gecko", and mentions Safari, despite being Chrome on Windows.
 This is why parsing UA strings requires specialised tools rather than simple string matching.